earlycapistran/earlycapistran.github.io/publications.md

 layout: homepage
 ---

-All of my peer-reviewed publications are Open Access or self-archived in accordance with Open Access policies.
-Please feel free to contact me me if you have any trouble accessing materials!
+All of my peer-reviewed publications are Open Access or self-archived in accordance with Open Access policies. **Please feel free to contact me (earlyc [at] stanford [dot] edu) if you need a PDF or have any trouble accessing materials!**

 ## Articles
 **Early‐Capistrán, M. M.**, Solana‐Arellano, E., Abreu‐Grobois, F. A., Garibay‐Melo, G., Seminoff, J. A., Sáenz‐Arroyo, A., & Narchi, N. E. (2022).
 [Integrating local ecological knowledge, ecological monitoring, and computer simulation to evaluate conservation outcomes](https://doi.org/10.1111/conl.12921){:target="\_blank"}. *Conservation Letters.*\